sigfox/javascript/packages/koa-content-security-policy/README.md

 Adds the `ctx.setContentSecurityPolicy` and `ctx.templateSecurityMethods` to the Koa context.

-- `ctx.templateSecurityMethods` contains the methods to adapt the template to the constraints of the security policy.
+- `ctx.templateSecurityMethods` contains the methods to adapt the html template to the constraints of the security policy.
 - `ctx.setContentSecurityPolicy` is used to apply the security policy defined in the application.

 ## Install